CrazyWolf13/unix-pwsh/README.md

 - **Oh My Posh Integration**: Enhances the user interface with stylish prompts and Git status indicators. ⚡
 - **Deferred Loading**: Improves function loading time for a smoother experience. 🕒
 - **Automatic Installation**: The scripts automatically install necessary modules and components on first execution. 🛠️
+- **Automatic Updates**: This projects updates itself in the background, just make sure to merge changes if you forked my repository.
+- **Local Cache**: Improved speed by using a local cache of all the files which is frequently pulled from the internet, allowing full offline access.

 ## Showcase 🌟
 Here is an image, how the finished config looks like, but this can be easily changed, via OhMyPosh.